YanivZalach/Blackjack_Game/README.md

 # Blackjack Game in C++

-Welcome to my C++ project Blackjack Game!
+Welcome to my C++ Blackjack Game Project!
 This project implements a console-based Blackjack game using C++.

 ## Table of Contents